alessandrosebastianelli/quanv4eo/README.md

 # Quantum Convolutional Neural Networks

-This repository contains my implementation of Quanvolutional Neural Network presented by [1].
-With respect to [1], this implementation is more flexible, allows to change the quantum circuit strcuture, the kernel size, the stride and the output filters.
-This implementation allows also to use images with more channels and to stack multiple Quantum Convolutional 2D layers.
+This repository contains a novel implementation of Quanvolutional Neural Network presented by [1].

+With respect to [1], this implementation allows to:

+-  change the quantum circuit strcuture
+-  change the kernel size, the stride and the number of output filters
+-  use image with more channels
+-  stack multiple Quanvolutional layers
+-  to use more quantum circuits (to make a parallel it means to apply more quantum kernels to one image)

+This implementation contains both Conv2D and Conv2D quantum layers, both can be used in normal mode and in parallel (to speed up the processing).

 ## Contents